sofiawallq/star-wars-quiz/README.md

 ## Unfixed bugs

+- Quite a few error-messages occured in the Console in DevTools during the development of the JavaScript-functions, which caused some minor breakdows.
+At two times I had to go back to an older version of the script.js because the answers stopped loading into the buttons due to some errors further down in the code.
+They are hopefully all fixed now since no error messages remain when testing the page.
+- One of the most persistant errors occured due to the fact that I had declared buttons in the script, but had forgotten to give them a common class in the index.html-file.
-When viewing the page with Devtools the colour on the buttons persist when a new question is loaded, which I do not know how to fix.
-When viewed in regular mode on all device the hover-effect works as it shoul though.
+- When viewing the page with Devtools the colour on the buttons persist when a new question is loaded, which I do not know how to fix.
+When viewed in regular mode on all device the hover-effect works as it should though.

-The import-command to fetch the questions from the questions.js-file is not supported in old browsers
+- The import-command to fetch the questions from the questions.js-file is not supported in some old browsers.
+Since I have viewed the webpage in many different browsers that I think most people use today, I chose to go with that command.

 ## Deployment